HVDC cable systems (cables, joints and terminations)

 Installed length of HVDC cable lines worldwide since 1950s

-• Focus is currently on new techniques to characterize HVDC cable accessories (in particular joints).
-For this reason the TC has established a new Study Group for the feasibility study of space charge measurements on HVDC cable joints (Chair: Antonios Tzimas, Secretary: Bassel Diban)
+• Focus is currently on new techniques to characterize HVDC cable systems.
+For this reason the TC has established in 2021 a new Study Group for the feasibility study of space charge measurements on HVDC cable joints (Chair: Antonios Tzimas, Secretary: Bassel Diban), which ended its work with the publication of the following position paper in the Electrical Insulation Magazine:

-• After the completion of IEEE Std.
+• The TC is also currently in liaison with IEC to let IEC adopt IEEE Std.
 1732-2017 and IEEE Std.
-2862-2020, the TC is investigating the possibility that IEC adopts these two Standards intact as IEC/IEEE Dual Logo International Standards, by exploiting the IEEE-IEC Dual Logo Agreement.
+2862-2020 intact as IEC/IEEE Dual Logo International Standards, by exploiting the IEEE-IEC Dual Logo Agreement.

 Achievements

-• Writing of a Position Paper – G. Mazzanti, G. Chen, J. Fothergill, N. Hozumi, J. Li, M. Marzinotto, F. Mauseth, P. Morshuis, A. Tzimas, C. Reed, K. Wu, “A protocol for space charge measurements in full-size HVDC extruded cables”, IEEE Transactions on Dielectrics and Electrical Insulation, Vol. 22, N. 1, pp. 21-34, Feb.2015 – where a procedure for the measurement of space charge in prequalification and type tests for full-size HVDC extruded cable systems is proposed for the first time worldwide.
+• Writing of the Position Paper– G. Mazzanti, G. Chen, J. Fothergill, N. Hozumi, J. Li, M. Marzinotto, F. Mauseth, P. Morshuis, A. Tzimas, C. Reed, K. Wu, “A protocol for space charge measurements in full-size HVDC extruded cables”, IEEE Transactions on Dielectrics and Electrical Insulation, Vol. 22, N. 1, pp. 21-34, Feb.2015 – where a procedure for the measurement of space charge in prequalification and type tests for full-size HVDC extruded cable systems is proposed for the first time worldwide.

 • Writing of two position papers for the June 2019 issue of the IEEE Transactions on Dielectrics and Electrical Insulation, entitled: